Ashrith012/FakeNews-Detector/README.md

 * File Handling: Django's FileSystemStorage<br/>

 # How It Works
-1 Upload News Document: Users can upload a text document containing news articles.
+1 Upload News Document: Users can upload a text document containing news articles.<br/>
-2 Processing and Analysis:
+2 Processing and Analysis:<br/>
    - Detects quotes, verbs, and named entities using NLP.
-   - Calculates a Fake Rank Score for each article based on these features.
+   - Calculates a Fake Rank Score for each article based on these features.<br/>
 3 Classification:
     - Articles with a score > 0.90 are classified as "Real News."
-    - Articles with a score ≤ 0.90 are classified as "Fake News."
+    - Articles with a score ≤ 0.90 are classified as "Fake News."<br/>
 4 Results Display: The analysis results are presented in a tabular format.